dvdjg/mcp-office/src/docs/office_mcp_api_doc.md

       - `fullName` (string): The full path or URL as reported by the Office application.
       - `path` (string): The directory path as reported by the Office application.
 Can be empty or a URL.
       - `name` (string): The filename as reported by the Office application.
-      - `resolvedPath` (string): The script's best attempt to determine a usable local file system path.
-If the document is cloud-based and not locally synced in a detectable way, this will be the `fullName` (URL).
+      - `resolvedPath` (string | null): If the `fullName` of the document is a cloud URL (e.g., from OneDrive or SharePoint) and it is successfully converted to a local file system path, this property will contain the local path.
+If the `fullName` is already a local path, or if the conversion of a cloud URL to a local path fails, this property will be `null`.
+The `fullName` property always contains the original path as reported by the Office application.
       - `applicationType` (string): Can be 'Word', 'Excel', or 'PowerPoint'.
       - `isLocal` (boolean): `true` if `resolvedPath` is determined to be a local file system path, `false` otherwise (e.g., if it's a URL).
   - **Example**: